 With the many different types of therapy that exist, you deserve to know if you're going to meet Freud, Buddha or Billy Graham before paying for therapy. what to expect when you sit down to talk with me...

-My philosophy of therapy is based on empirical science (controlled, statistically measured, peer-reviewed studies).
+My philosophy of therapy is based on empirical science.
 I consider myself a pragmatic therapist, using evidence-based approaches proving study after study what helps relationships not only to survive but also to thrive.
-Specifically, I use the foremost Gottman Method relationship therapy, while incorporating mindful awareness strategies based on neuroscientific data.
+Luckily, much of Western science is catching up with Eastern medicine and there is a wealth of knowledge available that challenges traditional psychotherapy methods with intuitive flexibility.
+Specifically, I use the foremost Gottman and Emotionally-Focused relationship methods, while incorporating feminist principles and mindful awareness strategies based on neuroscientific data.
 We now know happiness is not set in stone.
 In fact it is about 50% genetics, 10% circumstances and 40% intentional activity (source).
 That 40% is huge.
 And that's what we focus on.

 Interpersonal Neuroscience: how we think

 This is the foundation of how I understand and explain therapy.
 Studies have shown behaviors (the intentional activity part) are formed from habits engrained in our brains that at some point were consciously formed or learned--but now we largely act without thinking.
 By becoming aware of our habits again, we are already beginning to change the connections in our brains.
-Psychotherapy essentially does naturally what psychotropic medications do (strengthen or weaken connections in the brain), without the side effects (source)!
-The ultimate goal of psychotherapy is to form and/or strengthen productive habits, while bringing attention to and focusing less on the unproductive ones.
-In couple and family therapy, the results can be relationships that are more secure, productive and reciprocated.
+Psychotherapy largely does naturally what psychotropic medications do (strengthen or weaken connections in the brain), without the side effects (source).
+The ultimate goal of psychotherapy is to form and/or strengthen productive habits and biases, while bringing attention to and focusing less on the unproductive ones.
+In individual and relationship therapy, the results can be relationships that are more secure, gratifying and reciprocated.
+Science also shows that your body stores much of your emotional pain, and that's why I highly recommend active movement such as yoga, dance or exercise to supplement psychotherapy.

 So.
 You are not stuck in this pattern forever--even if it has been going on for years!
 It's just time to bring some attention to it and make some intentional change.